mapzen/ios/README.md

 # What's Included

-Version 1.0 of our iOS SDK will be nearly at feature parity with our well established [Android SDK](https://github.com/mapzen/android).

 Major features include:
 * High performance and highly customizable map rendering using OpenGL ES provided by [Tangram-es](https://github.com/tangrams/tangram-es).
 * Driving directions and customizable route lines provided by [Mapzen Turn-by-Turn](https://mapzen.com/products/turn-by-turn/).